grpc/proposal/L32-node-channel-API.md

 In the past, some users have requested the ability to explicitly create channels and share them among clients.
 In addition, another library needs to be able to intercept some channel functionality.

-### Related Proposals:
-* A list of proposals this proposal builds on or supersedes.

 ## Proposal

 We will add to the API a `Channel` class and two `Client` construction options.